manaramgadd/Car-Rental-System/README.md

 # Car-Rental-System
 Car Rental company asked you to implement a system with the following features:

- The system should be able to register a new car (model, year, plate id, etc.) and update car status (active, out of service, rented, etc.),
- Customers will be able to reserve their cars from anywhere in the world via this system (Multiple offices).
+-The system should be able to register a new car (model, year, plate id, etc.) and update car status (active, out of service, rented, etc.), Customers will be able to reserve their cars from anywhere in the world via this system (Multiple offices).
- Customers provide information to this application by filling in their personal information to create an account and then he or she can reserve a car.
+ Customers provide information to this application by filling in their personal information to create an account and then he or she can reserve a car.
  The proposed system effectively and efficiently automates manual procedures for car reservation (reserve, pick up, return, payment, etc.).